magdalenajadach/rest-api/README.md

 # Rest-api
-## Technical exercise to design and build a JSON REST API
+## Technical exercise to design and build a REST API

 This repository contains a technical demo for a given task of: